2ndSightLab/ai-tracker/mistake-tracker.md

 Let's see how many mistakes we get today...

+🔴 Hanging again - asked it why:

+1. I'm doing one file edit per tool call and waiting for each to return before the next — many small sequential round-trips instead of batching.
+2. I've been re-reading the same requirement sections and re-running the full 18-test suite repeatedly each step, which is a lot of redundant I/O.
+3. Each str_replace requires me to first read the exact surrounding lines, adding an extra round-trip per edit.

+For this specific edit, the holdup was just that I split "declare vars" and "run tests" into separate calls.

+Faster approach going forward: batch the independent reads/edits in one block and only run the targeted test (test-menu-main.sh) per step, running the full suite once at the end.
+Want me to finish this step that way now?

 🔴  did the other project not read the requiemsnts?

 > It read the global section, but it weighted the reference code over the requirement.
 The global "List vars for a type" item 3